Meningococcal disease

 In March 2020, the New Zealand Government pursued an elimination strategy for COVID-19.
 New Zealand moved to Alert Level 4 (Lockdown) on 25 March 2020, along with temporary border closures, quarantine requirements, stay-at-home lockdown orders and strict public health measures.
 These control measures may have limited the transmission of meningococcal disease over the course of 2020 in New Zealand and overseas [4].

-Meningococcal disease notifications reached a new low in 2020
+Meningococcal disease notifications show a slight increase in 2021

 Information about this data